 Once I suggested that out 25' beam wouldn't be amiable to that approach, she put a local Captain on and he had the details we needed.
 There was another way around, and big boats often used it.
 He gave us another number number to call, and that guy was even more willing to share all the details.

 On the chart it looks like a 60-mile detour, maybe more, but the wind now was from the north and so out came the sails and off went the engines.
 A tremendous peace settled over our little universe.
 The winds piped up, and we began to fly in a rush of wind and water.
 The first couple of hours we were funning back down the Pungo River into the Pamlico River and then we turned out into Pamlico Sound.
 The wind built some more, hitting 19, 20, 21 knots.
 Even though we were only a couple miles off shore, the swell was enough to throw spray everywhere.
 I went forward to be sure our bumpers were secured and came back a minute later, soaked.

 Pamlico Sound is really big, actually.
 It soon became clear we weren't going to make as far I hoped, so we bailed out about 4:30pm and headed into West Bluff Bay, which offers protection from the North and West where the wind was predicted to shift to during the night.
 What transpired was a magical evening.
-It was a joy to cook in a cool kitchen and Anna's longing for homemade chicken soup was finally satiated.
+It was a joy to cook in a cool kitchen and Nana's longing for homemade chicken soup was finally satiated.
 The wonderful silken air, was breathable now and cooling fast.
 Clear blue skies, free of the persistent southern haze where studded with powder puff trade winds clouds ghosting south.
 A full moon rose, peaking its shimmering face from behind the passing train.

 Day 304 ~ Bumper Overboard!July 15th, 2011